najaatech/najaatech.github.io/_posts/2025-08-03-cloud-cs-on-premise-kuwait-2025.md

 ## Cloud Over Five Years

-With 1000 KWD per year (actually it is 840, I just pushed it to 1000 KWD to account for discrepancies in specs and to include my opportunity cost of managing the infrastructure and assuming a modest 5% annual price rise, all again discounted each year at 4%.
+With 1000 KWD per year (actually as mentioned previously, it is 840, I just pushed it to 1000 KWD to account for discrepancies) and assuming a modest 5% annual price rise, all again discounted each year at 4%.

 ### Present Value Calculation for Growing Cash Flows (4% Discount Rate, 5% Growth)